MicrosoftDocs/PowerShell-Docs-archive/archived-reference/4.0/Microsoft.PowerShell.Core/About/about_Debuggers.md

 C:\ps-test>
 ```

-To delete the breakpoints, use the `Get-PsBreakpoint` and `Remove-PsBreakpoint`
+To delete the breakpoints, use the `Get-PSBreakpoint` and `Remove-PSBreakpoint`
 cmdlets.

 ```powershell